 1 Thessalonians 4:16 says, the dead in Christ will rise first.
 Only those in Christ will be raptured.
 In Christ, or in Messiah, is a term that is used in Scripture only of believers between Pentecost and the Rapture.
 Only the church saints, the saints between Pentecost and the Rapture, will be raptured.

-of God, 17. and if children, heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him so that we may also be glorified with Him.18.
-For I consider that the
+we are children of God, 17. and if children, heirs also, heirs of God and fellow heirs with Christ, if indeed we suffer with Him so that we may also be glorified with Him.18.
+For I

-sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us.
-19. For the anxious longing of the creation waits eagerly for the revealing
+consider that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us.
+19. For the anxious longing of the creation waits eagerly

 ~ Romans 8:16-15 ~